 Jim is survived by his wife Joann of Catonsville, Maryland; daughters Jody (Sean) Fagan of Bartlett, Illinois and Jessica (Tom) MacBride of Owings Mills, Maryland; as well as five grandchildren, Emily, Madeleine, Ryleigh, Aidan and James; a brother, John Burns of Brookfield, Illinois and sister, Alberta Adamson of Wheaton, Illinois.

 Celebration of Life, 12-4 PM, Saturday February 8, 2020 at St. Andrews Golf and Country Club, West Chicago, Illinois.
 Services for Jim will take place from 1-2 PM.

 In lieu of flowers, memorial contributions in Jim’s memory may be made on line to Marmion Academy , or via check sent to 1000 Butterfield Road, Aurora, IL 60502.
 In the comments, mention James Burns ’62.
 All memorial contributions will then be directed to the Guardian Angel Fund which assists families in need of tuition assistance, something that Jim benefited from during his school years.

-To send flowers to James "Jim" Burns' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Burns, please visit our floral store.

 1000 Butterfield Rd, Aurora IL 60502